 Fused silica transmission gratings can handle just as much power and energy as blank fused silica substrates.
 Quantitative values depend on wavelength and pulse length.
 For CW illumination our gratings have been used at more than 400 kW/cm2, while with fs lasers our gratings have been used at more than 20 TW/cm2.
 Click here for more information about high power gratings.

-We have holographic stepper and lithography based production equipment for cost-effective, high volume production of gratings with sizes up to approx. 25 mm x 20 mm, and we have flexible, low volume holographic production equipment for gratings up to 120 mm size.
+We utilize holographic stepper and lithography stepper based production equipment for cost-effective, high volume production of gratings with sizes up to approx. 50 mm x 50 mm, and we are able to fabricate grating sizes up to 100-120 mm dimensions.

 Fused silica transmission gratings can handle over 1000 degrees C. The CTE of fused silica is very low (0.5×10-6/°C) so the grating period is very insensitive to temperature change.
 Furthermore, as the change of the refractive index of fused silica with temperature also is very low (1.28×10−5/°C at 20 degrees C), the diffraction efficiency variation with respect to temperature is also negligible.